19bufordcarl/CarlRPG/Conditions/Deafened.md

-When deafened, you can’t hear and automatically fails any [[check]] requiring hearing.
+When deafened, you can’t hear and automatically fails any [Check](Check.md) requiring hearing.